NuGet/NuGetDocs/NuGet.Docs/Consume/Search-Syntax.md

 # NuGet Package Search Syntax

-NuGet package search works the same whether you use the nuget.org website, or the Visual Studio Extensions.
+NuGet package search works the same whether you use the NuGet Gallery, or the NuGet Package Manager extension for Visual Studio.
+In other words: the NuGet Gallery, the NuGet commandline, the Package Manager Console and Dialogs all share the same search formats.

 ## Search by Keywords